tw-mosip/inji-openid4vp/kotlin/openId4VP/README.md

 ###### Exceptions

-1. JsonEncodingException is thrown when there is any issue while serializing the Verifiable Presentation token & Presentation Submission class instances.
+1. JsonEncodingException is thrown if there is any issue while serializing the Verifiable Presentation token or Presentation Submission class instances.
-2. InterruptedIOException is thrown when response is not received within the given time.
+2. InterruptedIOException is thrown if the connection is timed out when network call is made.
-3. UnknownHostException is thrown when the response uri endpoint is invalid or the host is not resolved.
+3. NetworkRequestFailed exception is thrown when there is any other exception occurred when sending the response over http post request.

-4. IOException is thrown when there is any other exception occurred when sending the response over http post request.
+This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
+If response_uri is invalid and validation failed then Verifier won't be able to know about it.